 Qualifications for the Program Under the New Guidelines

 - Reaching age 65 by December 31st in the year of application or being permanently and totally disabled, regardless of age on January 1st in the year of application.

 - Own the home or manufactured home as the primary place of residence as of January 1st in year of application.

 - Photocopy of a picture ID for proof of age, such as a driver’s license, State of Ohio ID card or a current or expired passport.

-In order to be exempt from the income test, the homeowner must either receive or be eligible to receive the homestead exemption credit for tax year 2013.
+In order to be exempt from the income test, the homeowner must have received the homestead exemption credit in Ohio for tax year 2013.
 Eligible homeowners, must have qualified as an applicant for 2013, OR apply as a late applicant for 2013, between the first Monday in January 2014 and the first Monday of June 2014 to secure the homestead exemption for 2013.

 Definition of a surviving spouse: An eligible surviving spouse must (1) be the surviving spouse of a person who was receiving the homestead exemption by reason of age or disability for the year in which the death occurred, and (2) must have been at least 59 years of age on the date of the decedent’s death.